alykoshin/inline-install/README.md

 Inline Installation helper (prompt user and install) for Chrome Web Store Extensions.
 Intended to be used with Browserify.

+!!!
+Currently there is no check if the extension is already installed.
+This check must be done outside of extension before call to `execute()`.

 This package allows to:
 - ask the user for the extension installation (user action is required to allow the installation)
 - add \<link\> element for the extension to document \<head\> (required for the installation)